-For over a decade, Action Together have joined other community and voluntary infrastructure organisations across Greater Manchester to conduct the State of the Sector research.
-Over that time, we've seen big changes to the sector, but never more so than in the last year.
-COVID-19 has changed all aspects of our lives, and with it the way the voluntary, community, and social enterprise (VCSE) sector works, during a time when charities and volunteers were essential in the response to the pandemic.
-The overall size of the sector hasn't dramatically changed, but it is fragile and still struggles with short-term funding, high competition for grants, and securing the resources it needs to grow.
+For over a decade Action Together have joined other community and voluntary infrastructure organisations across Greater Manchester to conduct the State of the Sector research.
+Over that time we've seen big changes to the sector, but never more so than in the last year.
+COVID-19 has changed all aspects of our lives, and with it the way the voluntary, community and social enterprise (VCSE) sector works - during a time when charities and volunteers were essential in the response to the pandemic.
+The overall size of the sector hasn't dramatically changed, but it is fragile and still struggles with short term funding, high competition for grants, and securing the resources it needs to grow.

-The sector is resilient and, by its nature, diverse, doing incredible and essential things that help to tackle inequality, reduce hardship and enrich people's lives.
-In this report, you'll learn about the important work that the sector does and the support it needs to continue benefiting our communities.
+The sector is resilient and by its nature diverse, doing incredible and essential things that help to tackle inequality, reduce hardship, and enrich people's lives.
+In this report, you'll learn about the important work that the sector does, and the support it needs to continue benefitting our communities.

-The report emphasises the importance of micro and small organisations embedded across neighbourhoods in Oldham.
+The report emphasises the importance of micro and small organisations embedded across neighbourhoods in Tameside, with 69% of organisations in the Borough receiving an annual income of less than £10,000.
 Many VCSE groups are local anchor organisations, with a focus on place and strong roots and ties to the community.
 These links and knowledge were invaluable in communicating with and supporting local communities throughout the pandemic, though these groups are also the most fragile, often relying on individuals or a small number of supporters to stay afloat.